-6.4.2 Liquidity/funding risk control limits
+Liquidity/funding risk control limits

-- External term loans and unutilised committed. debt facilities together with available liquid investments (as defined in the Borrowing Limits section of this policy) must be maintained at an amount of 110% over existing external debt. - · Council can pre-fund up to 18-months forecast debt requirements including re-financings.
-Debt refinancing that have been pre-funded, will remain included within the funding maturity profile until their maturity date. - · The EDES has the discretionary authority to refinance existing debt on more acceptable terms.
-Such action is to be reported to the CE at the earliest opportunity.

-• The maturity profile of the total committed funding in respect to all external debt/ loans and committed debt facilities, is to be controlled by the following system:
+- External term loans and unutilised committed debt facilities together with available liquid investments (as defined in the Borrowing Limits section of this policy) must be maintained at an amount of 110% over existing external debt. - Council has the ability to pre-fund up to 18-months forecast debt requirements including re-financings.
+Debt refinancing that have been pre-funded, will remain included within the funding maturity profile until their maturity date. - The GMOP has the discretionary authority to re-finance existing debt on more acceptable terms.
+Such action is to be reported to the CE at the earliest opportunity. - The maturity profile of the total committed funding in respect to all external debt / loans and committed debt facilities, is to be controlled by the following system:

 Period Minimum % Maximum %

-0 - 3 Years 15% 60%
+0 to 3 years 15% 60%

-3 - 7 Years 25% 85%
+3 to 7 years 25% 85%

-7 Years + 0% 60%
+7 years plus 0% 60%

-- A funding maturity profile that is outside the above limits but self corrects within 90 days is not in breach of this Policy.
-However, maintaining a maturity profile outside these policy limits beyond 90 days requires specific approval by Council. - Once debt has been refinanced with a contracted term deposit (pre-funded), the term deposit amount will net off the maturing debt instrument from the funding maturity profile percentage calculation. - To minimise concentration risk the LGFA require that no more than the greater of NZD 100 million or 33% of a Councils borrowings from the LGFA will mature in any 12 month period. - · A maturity schedule outside these limits will require specific Council approval.
+- A funding maturity profile that is outside the above limits but self corrects within 90-days is not in breach of this Policy.
+However, maintaining a maturity profile outside these policy limits beyond 90-days requires specific approval by Council. - Once debt has been refinanced with a contracted term deposit (pre-funded), the term deposit amount will net off the maturing debt instrument from the funding maturity profile percentage calculation. - To minimise concentration risk the LGFA require that no more than the greater of NZD 100 million or 33% of a Councils borrowings from the LGFA will mature in any 12 month period. - · A maturity schedule outside these limits will require specific Council approval.

-6.5 Counterparty credit risk
+Counterparty credit risk